 Some lab studies have been promising.
 In test tubes, cordyceps seems to trigger immune cells.
 It may help the immune system fight some viruses and cancers.
 In at least one large-scale study, cordyceps lowered creatinine levels in people with chronic kidney disease, and in others, it had the effect of protecting the kidneys from toxic drugs, complications of diabetes, and transplant rejection.
 It may also lower blood sugar levels.

 The best dose of cordyceps hasn’t been set for any condition.
 Quality and ingredients in supplements may vary widely.
-This makes it hard to set a standard dose.
+This makes it impossible to recommend a standard dose.
 Ask your health care provider for advice.

 Can you get cordyceps naturally from foods?

 What are the risks?